 Publications and Reports

-Annual reports on Forest Insect and Disease Conditions for Oregon and Washington are available, as are Forest Health Highlights for these states.
-View 1-page Forest Disease Management Notes for 50+ forest tree diseases, or many other publications and reports about western forest insects and diseases.
+Annual Forest Health Highlights reports are available for Oregon and Washington from 1998 to the present as well as Forest Insect and Disease Conditions reports that date back to 1933.
+View 1-page Forest Disease Management Notes for 50+ forest tree diseases and many other publications and reports about western forest insects and diseases.

 Field Guides and General Websites